christopherwk210/tophers-archipelago-web-client/README.md

 - Message recall by pressing the up arrow
 - Integrated sortable tracking table for collected items and location checks
 - Automated item hint buying through UI
+- Permanent data package caching for speedy load times and reduced traffic to the server

 Libraries: